Are you an enterprise functional in multiple countries? Or even cities?

 If answers to these questions are anything affirmative then you must read on…

 Communication is the backbone of any successful business; this is a business technology gospel, something that needs no more proof.
-Today, businesses are not only limited to a single place, they are “multi-national” or at least multi-cities.
-Your head offices might house Administration, Marketing, Accounts and Human Resources departments but your Productions Units can be a thousand miles away from the headquarters.
-Dispatch unit, along with production, must be in sync with accounts, sales coordination and accounts team.
+Today, businesses are not only limited to a single place, but they are also “multi-national” or at least multi-cities.
+Your head offices might house Administration, Marketing, Accounts, and Human Resources departments but your Productions Units can be a thousand miles away from the headquarters.
+Dispatch unit, along with production, must be in sync with accounts, sales coordination, and accounts team.

 This is very much the requirement of your teams residing at the head office – communicate forecast, order details.
 Often your marketing and sales teams (Yes! they fall into the same functional category) would want to make international calls to clients (They bring your business and money, that’s why!).

 Finally, your leadership team wants to exclusively connect with all the teams at least once (Well, you wish!) for monthly review meetings.

 What are your current arrangements for this?
 Just a PBX?
 That’s not enough though.

 Relying on technology of yesteryears could hinder the efficiency of your organizations’ processes, leading to retarded decision making, high cost for communication and low productivity.